shikumi-0/Valorant/README.md

 ### It's not completed yet.
 ### After completing the to do i will add feature which wil let players post images and gifs.
-Also there will be feeature that will let you chat with others players.
+Also there will be feature that will let you chat with others players.

 ## Screenshots